Give and Gain Comfort During Negotiations

 Generally speaking, BDC wants ‘Notice to Reader’ financials for any loan under $150,000 and ‘Review Engagements’ for loans over that amount.
 This can be a challenge since few private firms have Review Engagements unless their banks have insisted.

 So how much is a business worth?
 Firstly, what’s being sold?
 We always figure value assuming plant and equipment being in good working order, that the balance sheet is free of debt and finally, the current position, those rent deposits, prepaid expenses, accounts receivable, payables and inventory, all net out to zero.
-Any deviation here affects the final price dollar for dollar.
+Any deviation here affects the negotiated (handshake) price dollar for dollar on the close.
 Folks call this ‘enterprise value’.